I am a registered nurse since 2003 and I have mainly been working with cancer care, both at a ward, a day-care unit and as a research nurse.

 Basic course in pedagogy, 7.5 credits, Karolinska Institutet 2014

-Introductory Doctoral Supervision Course, Karolinska Institutet 2016
+Introductory Doctoral Supervision Course, one week, Karolinska Institutet 2016

 Titel of thesis: Being young with a cancer experience- Health-related quality of life with sepcial focus on independence and sexuality.